-Please join us on October 11th via Zoom for the inaugural event of the 1819 Social:
+Please join us on November 1st via Zoom for the event of the 1819 Social:

 Registration and details are available on our Events page.